 Having been recently released from prison after it was found by an appeals court that he had essentially been railroaded – arrested, tried, and imprisoned within the space of just a few hours – Tommy’s fate still hangs in the balance; he is due back in court on Oct 23.
 There are many in Britain and around the world that see the actions of the state against him as political persecution.

-When you are public enemy number one, having a photo taken can – at least in Britain – become a punishable offense.We value your comments!
-Please weigh in on our comment section below.
+When you are public enemy number one, having a photo taken can – at least in Britain – become a punishable offense.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com